aazaff/startLearn.R/README.md

 	# Let's review the "MyArray" example again
 	> MyArray<-array(data=c(1,2,3,4),dim=4)

-The "**data=**" is your way of telling it what data you want stored in the array.
+The **data=** is your way of telling it what data you want stored in the array.
 In this case, the numbers one, two, three, and four, but you could substitute any list of values or even a single value.

 	# Single value example
 	> SingleArray<-array(data=5,dim=1)

 In other words data is the **argument** name, and you're telling it what values you want that argument to take.
-Another way of thinking about this is that you're telling R to **temporarily** create an **object** named "data" that the function array( ) should use.
+Another way of thinking about this is that you're telling R to **temporarily** create an **object** named **data** that the function array( ) should use.

-Similarly, "dim=" (short for dimensions) indicates how many values you want in the array.
+Similarly, **dim=** (short for dimensions) indicates how many values you want in the array.
 If you indicate more values to the array then you provide, R will simply repeat the values you did give it until the array is full.

 	> MyArray<-array(data=c(1,2,3,4,5),dim=10)
 	> MyArray